sandro-salles/twitter-client-plugin/README.md

 ### Usage

-This plugin adds an object to the window named TwitterConnect.
+This plugin adds an object to the window named TwitterClient.
 Right now, you can only login and logout.

 ##### Login

 Login using the `.login` method:
 ```
-TwitterConnect.login(
+TwitterClient.login(
   function(result) {
     console.log('Successful login!');
     console.log(result);